Blotz/blotz.github.io/content/posts/2022-07-12-wifi-hacking.md

 ...
 ```

-Sadly this basic dictionary attack failed.
-This tells me that as long as you have a complicated enough password
+Sadly this basic dictionary attack has failed.
+We ran though every word in the wordlsit and not a single word matched our password hash.
+This suggests that a complicated password would be more secure than a simple password such as once which is on this relatively short wordlist.

 ### hashcracking attempt 2